Mordechai Hager: Views

-Rabbi Mordechai Hager had a world view similar to that of his grandfather, the Admor Rabbi Yisroel Hager (Ahavat Yisrael).
-During Seudah shlishit he used to protest against loopholes in religion.
-He had forbidden his followers to carry on Shabbos in Boro Park and Williamsburg, despite the Hechsher given to the local Eiruv by some of the city's rabbis.
-He would object to eating ice cream at the end of the meal, due to halakhic doubts regarding the laws of the brokhoys before enjoyment, and also for the purpose of celibacy of the pleasures of this world which is worthy of the servant of God, as he has clarified several times.
-He would object to being photographed, and even appealed to the editorial offices of the Haredi newspapers not to publish his pictures.
-In addition to keeping a very strictly kosher diet, he was personally a pescatarian ovo-lacto-vegetarian, although he never expressed the main reason for this practice, and did not encourage others to follow his example.
+He had a world view similar to that of his grandfather, Yisroel Hager (Ahavat Yisrael).
+During Seudah shlishit, he used to protest against loopholes in religion.
+For example, he ordered his followers not to carry on Shabbos in Boro Park and Williamsburg, although the local Eiruv was approved by some of the city's rabbis.
+He objected to eating ice cream at the end of the meal, due to halakhic doubts regarding the laws of the brokhoys before enjoyment and also for the purpose of celibacy of the pleasures of this world which he believed to be worthy of the "servant of God".
+He objected to being photographed, and even appealed to the editorial offices of the ultra-orthodox newspapers not to publish his pictures.
+In addition to keeping a kosher diet, he was a pescatarian and ovo-lacto-vegetarian for undisclosed reasons.
+Furthermore, he did not encourage his followers to emulate his pescatarian and ovo-lacto-vegetarian lifestyle.